dot-all/dot-all/README.md

 <p align="center">Web Developer — Freelance </p>

 ## About Me
-Computer Engineer with over a year of experience in software development..
-I have experience with React, Node, and other web technologies.
+Computer Engineer with over a year of experience in software development.
+I have experience with React, Node and other web technologies.
 I am always looking to learn new technologies and I am excited about the future of technology.

 - I'm based in Chile.
 - See my portfolio at .